Medically reviewed by Drugs.com. Last updated on Oct 21, 2022.

 During the procedure

-You will have a small flexible tube placed within a vein (intravenous access), and your heart rate, blood pressure and oxygen levels will be monitored throughout the surgery.
-An EEG monitor also may be recording your brain waves during the operation to better localize the part of your brain where your seizures start.
+Heart rate, blood pressure and oxygen levels are monitored throughout the surgery.
+An EEG monitor may record brain waves during the operation to better localize the part of the brain where seizures start.

-Epilepsy surgery is usually performed during general anesthesia.
-That means you'll be unconscious during the procedure, which involves making a small opening in your skull to access the brain.
-In rare circumstances, your surgeon may awaken you during part of the operation to help the team determine which parts of your brain control language and movement.
+Epilepsy surgery is usually done using general anesthesia.
+The person is unconscious during the procedure.
+In rare circumstances, the surgeon may awaken the person during part of the operation to help the team determine which parts of the brain control language and movement.
 In such cases, medicine is used to control pain.

 After the procedure

-You'll be in a special recovery area to be monitored carefully as you awaken after the anesthesia.
-You may need to spend the first night after surgery in an intensive care unit.
+The person is placed in a special recovery area to be monitored carefully after awakening from anesthesia.
+The person is usually placed in the intensive care unit the first night after surgery.
 The total hospital stay for most epilepsy surgeries is usually about three or four days.

-When you awaken, your head will be swollen and painful.
-Most people need narcotics for the pain for at least the first few days.
-An ice pack on your head also may help.
+After awakening, the head will be swollen and painful.
+Most people need to take pain medicine for at least the first few days.
+An ice pack on the head also may help.
 Most postoperative swelling and pain resolve within several weeks.

-You'll probably not be able to return to work or school for approximately one to three months.
-You should rest and relax the first few weeks after epilepsy surgery and then gradually escalate your activity.
+Most people are not able to return to work or school for about 1 to 3 months.
+Rest and relaxation are needed for the first few weeks after epilepsy surgery and then physical activity can be increased.

-It's unlikely that you would need intensive rehabilitation as long as the surgery was completed without complications such as stroke, paralysis or loss of speech.
+It's unlikely that intensive rehabilitation will be needed as long as the surgery was completed without complications such as a stroke or loss of speech.